 top of page

 Seiko has a deep and well-regarded history in the world of dive watches, and none are as iconic and famous as the venerable Seiko 6105-8110/9 automatic.
-The 6105 is the definitive Seiko diver, and holds its own against all iconic divers of the era - like this full serviced 1974 Seiko 6105-8110 "Captain Willard" here, with its original Seiko 6105 inner and outer boxes.
+The 6105 is the definitive Seiko diver, and holds its own against all iconic divers of the era - like this 1974 Seiko 6105-8110 "Captain Willard" here, with original Seiko 6105 inner and outer boxes.

 Now – on to that nickname...